Look at these 1964 Alaska Earthquake Pictures. Images of destruction in Anchorage from the powerful 9.2 quake.

 To have your pictures included on Anchorage Memories, contact us right here (it's so easy).

-Both Mary and I “rode out” the earthquake on that day long ago.
+Both Mary and I experienced the earthquake on that day long ago.

 These 1964 Alaska earthquake pictures so vividly portray the events of that Good Friday.

-While my experience was terrifying and one that I will never forget, Mary counts her blessings to have survived her horrifying ordeal in the JC Penney building in Anchorage.
+While my experience was scary, Mary is happy to have survived her ordeal at the JC Penney building in Anchorage.

-Like many of you, it's sometimes hard to look at the pictures you've just seen above.
+Like many of you, it's sometimes hard for us to look at the pictures you've just seen above.

 But they are a necessary reminder for not only those of us who survived that never-to-be-forgotten day, but for those who did not experience that profound and powerful quake.